 It falls on Tuesday, January 6, 2026.

-It is held at the Grand Festivities Square inside the Green Zone in central Baghdad.
+It takes place at the Grand Festivities Square inside the Green Zone in central [Baghdad](/places/baghdad).

 Yes, it is an official holiday for all government departments and schools in all governorates.

-The main parade is usually reserved for officials, but air shows can be watched from across the city.
+The main parade is usually reserved for official figures, but air shows can be watched from parts of the city.

 Military parade, warplane flyovers, and a 21-gun salute in the morning.